SportNite/SportNiteAndroid/README.md

 - Data - responsible for accessing data from api or from local storage (in our project memory or SharedPreferences)

 ## Code organization
+Some infomation can be outdated.
+App is being refactored to multi modules
 #### `SportNiteAndroid/app/src/main` - package with production code
 ##### `/graphql` - package with graphql schema (.json extension) and mutations and queries (.graphql extensions)
 ##### `/res` - package with app resources like icons and images, translated texts